-An article about the project’s background, evolution as well as first conclusions and future prospects of the research was published by Clean Slate – the Practical Journal of Sustainable Living, the magazine of the Centre for Alternative Technology in the United Kingdom and can be read here.
+An article about the project’s background and evolution, as well as first conclusions and future prospects of the research, was published by Clean Slate – the Practical Journal of Sustainable Living, the magazine of the Centre for Alternative Technology in the United Kingdom and can be read here.

 The project has also been featured in Green World, the publication of the Green Party of England and Wales, which can be read here.

 Throughout 2019, the results of this research will be broadly disseminated among relevant stakeholders through online communication, as well as events across Europe.

 The estimation method will also be expanded and applied to more countries, such as Poland.

 Ultimately, the proejct aims to feed into concrete reccomendations for stronger climate targets based on location-specific plans for climate action and to publicise the EU-wide potential of greening local economies.